Dynamic Indexing

 Put These all together -- Dynamic Indexing

-Remember, the point here is to save conceptual understandings as they occur so that we do not have to repeat ourselves in a future task !
+Remember, the point here is to memoize conceptual understandings as they occur so that we do not have to repeat ourselves in a future task !